 Mark Haub, Head

-The programs in the Department of Food, Nutrition, Dietetics and Health focus on nutrition and physical activity, dietetics, chronic disease prevention and management, athletic training, functional foods and diet supplements, sensory analysis and public health nutrition.
+The programs in the Department of Human Nutrition focus on nutrition and physical activity, chronic disease prevention and management, athletic training, functional foods and supplements, sensory analysis and public health nutrition.

 A dual-degree program in nutrition and kinesiology is offered jointly with the Department of Kinesiology.
 Students earn a BS in human nutrition and a BS in kinesiology.
 This is one of the largest programs of its kind in the nation.

-Students who want to become registered dietitians must take additional courses to meet the academic requirements of the Academy of Nutrition and Dietetics – didactic program in dietetics, DPD; or, coordinated program in dietetics, CPD.
+Students who want to become registered dietitians must take additional courses to meet the academic requirements of the Academy of Nutriton and Dietetics (didactic program in dietetics or DPD).
 They will then become eligible to apply for an accredited internship.
-Interested students should contact the Department of Food, Nutrition, Dietetics and Health.
-Students in our accredited programs will have opportunities for practicums, internships and shadowing at various healthcare facilities, food service companies, and/or human performance sites while pursuing their degree.
+Interested students should contact the Department of Hospitality Management and Dietetics.

-We offer concurrent BS/MS and BS/MPH options that allows students to more efficiently obtain their graduate degree.
-The combined BS/MS program allows exceptional undergraduate students in the Department of Food, Nutrition, Dietetics and Health the opportunity to obtain both a Bachelor of Science and a Master of Science in shorter time than typically required to earn a BS plus a MS if both degrees are pursued separately.
+The Department also offers a concurrent BS/MS and BS/MPH options that allows students to obtain a graduate degree.
+The combined BS/MS program allows exceptional undergraduate in the Department of Human Nutrition with the opportunity to obtain both a Bachelor of Science and a Master of Science in shorter time than typically required to earn a BS plus a MS if both degrees are pursued separately.
 Students can obtain the MS with a thesis, report, or coursework-only option.
-New in 2016, the concurrent BS/MS program is available to distance students through Global Campus.
-This allows our undergraduate distance students in to pursue their graduate degree with us.